MartinPankraz/ABAP-Developer-Day/student/quest0.md

 **[🏠Home](../README.md)** - [ Quest 1 >](quest1.md)

-Our jounrey will start from an SAP Online Shop that allows users to choose and place orders from a variety of products.
+Our journey will start from an SAP Online Shop that allows users to choose and place orders from a variety of products.
 One the orders are placed in the Online Shop, a manager can "Approve" these orders and create an actual Purchase Requisition in the SAP system.

 ## Quest 1 - Empower your fellow humans on Microsoft Teams via SAP RFCs